-As a general rule, DUI Court participants are expected to be Drug-free, unless prescribed or approved appropriate medication (including marijuana) by your primary care provider.
+As a general rule, DUI Court participants may not use any Schedule I-IV drugs.
 If your doctor prescribes medication, you shall sign a release of information between the prescribing doctor and Probation in order to verify your prescription.
 Failure to disclose all medical and prescription information may be considered a violation and subject to sanction.
+Participant must notify doctor of participation in Spokane Municipal DUI Court program before being prescribed any medication.
+Participant must show DUI Court Contact Card to doctor at every visit.